mcgilldinglab/scCross/README.md

 # scCross
-A Deep Learning-Based Model for integration, cross-dataset cross-modality generation and matched muti-omics simulation of single-cell multi-omics data.
-Our model can also maintain in-silico perturbations in cross-modality generation and can use in-silico perturbations to find key genes.
+A Deep Learning-Based Model for the integration, cross-dataset cross-modality generation, self enhancing and matched multi-omics simulation of single-cell multi-omics data.
+Our model excels at maintaining in-silico perturbations during cross-modality generation and harnessing these perturbations to identify key genes.

-Instructions, documentation, and tutorials can be found at:
+For detailed instructions, comprehensive documentation, and helpful tutorials, please visit:

 * [https://sccross.readthedocs.io](https://sccross.readthedocs.io/en/latest/)